We're Not Living in a Computer Simulation, New Research Shows - Slashdot

 The simulations we create don't operate by trying to simulate every particle.
 There are simulations that do this, called finite particle simulations, but they're exceptional, not the normal case.
 Instead, we simulate at a higher level, assuming, for example, that the motion of objects can be modeled without paying attention to the huge num

-That's not actually true (Score:2)
+That's not actually true (Score:5, Insightful)

 There is no viability to Pro or Con studies for this.
 We simply would not be capable of knowing if we're simulated as our own thought processes would in fact be governed by the same rules of the system we're attempting to prove or disprove.